CESNET/Nemea-Modules/flow_meter/README.md

 ## Adding new plugin
 To create new plugin use [create_plugin.sh](create_plugin.sh) script.
 This interactive script will generate .cpp and .h file template and will also print `TODO` guide what needs to be done.

+## Exporting packets
+It is possible to export single packet with additional information using plugins (`ARP`).

 ## Simplified function diagram
 Diagram below shows how `flow_meter` works.